-8 Method using a free field over a reflecting plane
+9 Method using a free field over a reflecting plane

-One method is described which uses a free field over a reflecting plane.
-This technique is described in ECMA-74.
-A semi-anechoic room shall be used for the measurements described hereafter.
+A method that uses a free field over a reflecting plane exists.
+This technique is described in ECMA-74 and ISO 3744.
+A hemi-anechoic room shall be used for the measurements described hereafter.
+The test environment shall provide an essentially free field over a reflecting plane.
+Criteria for suitable test environments are defined in ISO 3744.